 Reno’s self-proclaimed nickname, the “Biggest Little City in the World,” says it all.
 Because along with a close-knit community, you’ll be neighbors to tech giants like Tesla and Google who both have moved into Reno’s booming industrial area.
 Quickly becoming Nevada’s own Silicon Valley, Reno has benefitted from the digital boom, pushing its unemployment rate to the lowest in the entire state.

 If it’s good enough for Warren Buffett, it’s good enough for anyone, right?
 The billionaire grew up in Omaha, which has often been named one of the most affordable cities in the United States.
 In fact, a Yahoo Finance study found that when comparing the cost of living to the average salary, Omaha residents keep more than 71 percent of their income in their pockets.
-To save even more, move to one of these 10 cities with the lowest cost of living.

 Winston-Salem, North Carolina

 “The City of Arts and Innovation” has been one of North Carolina’s most progressive metropolitan areas over the past few years due to its revitalized Innovation Quarter featuring the state’s top biomedical research and technology park.
 And with historic Old Salem and art galleries galore, the walkable downtown area even landed on Forbes‘ list of the 14 best places to travel in the United States in 2019.